-There is no right time to get another dog.
+There is no right time to open your heart to a new dog.
 There is only your time.

 If and when you feel ready, here is a list of reputable Los Angeles area rescues to help you in your fostering and/or adoption journey.